oracle/weblogic-deploy-tooling/documentation/4.0/content/release-notes/_index.md

 - #1693 - Changed the wko, wko-dii (deprecated), and wko-pv target values to refer to the latest versions instead of WebLogic Kubernetes Operator 3 versions.
 Added wko3, wko3-dii, and wko3-pv to accommodate users that still require the ability to use these older versions.
+- #1697 - Added support for the Prepare Model Tool to preserve any one-way hashed passwords in the model.
+- #1700 - Added support for storing XACML policy and role definitions that could not be converted to their original policy and role expressions as XACML files in the archive file.

 #### Bug Fixes
 - #1687 - Fixed a problem with the Discover Domain Tool not properly handling Data Source user names with spaces with